bjssacademy/quick-git/README.md

 # Branching

-So far, we've just been commiting to the main, or master, branch.
+So far, we've just been committing to the main, or master, branch.
 This is the default branch every repository starts with.

 This is fine if you are just working on your own (or if you are doing Trunk Based Delivery, but that's a whole other course...) and on small projects.